 Tinnitus always felt to me like a disease that only the elderly get, I remember when I was at school my elderly (he was probably about my age!) woodwork teacher was off work for weeks with it.
-Not true, you can contract tinnitus at any age, and now it seems of you are a regular cell phone user the chances of getting this disease are much higher.
+You can contract tinnitus at any age, and now it seems if you are a regular cell phone user the chances of getting this condition are much higher.

-So what is tinnitus?
-It’s an auditory condition whereby the sufferer is bombarded with a orchestra of ringing, buzzing, wailing, or sounds that mimic far off human voices.
+It’s an auditory condition, sufferer’s are typically bombarded with an orchestra of ringing, buzzing, wailing or sounds that mimic far-off human voices.
 It can be only a faint, background disturbance, or it can so overwhelm the hearing that the person will almost be deaf to normal noise – sounds like something out of the movie “A Nightmare on Elm Street”, I know.
 These sounds exist only in the ears of the person who has tinnitus, they are not external noises.
 Tinnitus can be caused by many different things, such as heavy aspirin use, a blow to the head, antibiotics, or ear infections.
 That much is known, but can a cell phone cause tinnitus?

 But tinnitus is not the only problem.
 Click here to see thousands of studies on cell phone hearing loss.